raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Further TLVs may be defined in additional specifications.

 The format for DSO messages
-(see {{format}}) differs somewhat from the traditional DNS message format used for standard queries and responses.
+({{format}}) differs somewhat from the traditional DNS message format used for standard queries and responses.
-The standard twelve-octet header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and accordingly their corresponding sections are not present.
+The standard twelve-byte header is used, but the four count fields (QDCOUNT, ANCOUNT, NSCOUNT, ARCOUNT) are set to zero and accordingly their corresponding sections are not present.
 The actual data pertaining to DNS Stateful Operations